 In October 2012 we began the move of 66 residents out of Sunshine Lodge and Cottages.
 We moved five residents into a home in Bargo and the other 61 moved into to the Nurses Quarters on the grounds of the old Kenmore Psychiatric Hospital in Goulburn.
 Over the next 12 months we transitioned the residents to other organisations, aged care, independent living and Trust group homes.
 We set up four houses (17 residents) in Goulburn and eight houses in the Southern Highlands (34 residents) plus three units for four clients who chose to live independently.

 In 2014 The Disability Trust began delivering services in the ACT.
 Our initial focus was on the transition and management of two respite houses, one for teenagers with disabilities and a second house geared to the needs of adults.
 Services are aimed at maximising the independence of people with disabilities and supporting them in developing and maintaining life skills.
 Pleasingly, we saw our services in the ACT grow with the NDIS implementation in the territory.

 Trusted Travel was launched, offering a variety of group and individualised holidays to people with a disability.
 The service continues to grow, creating fun, memorable, personalised and well-supported holidays that enable travel to any destination for all.

 The Disability Trust also merged with Headway Illawarra on the 1st July 2014.
-Headway was established as a small voluntary group in 1985 to provide post-rehabilitation support for adults with Acquired Brain Injury (ABI).
+Headway was established in 1985 as a small voluntary group to provide post-rehabilitation support for adults with Acquired Brain Injury (ABI).
 The support provided is specifically designed to improve lifestyle outcomes for people with an ABI.

 We also opened several new residential facilities, a fabulous new office and hub in Queanbeyan and Nowra and renovated our Day Options service in Wollongong.